 This course consists of a study of tissue development from the cellular level to the organ systems, with a special emphasis on the relationships between muscle, the nervous system and connective tissue, and the application of such knowledge to the practice of massage.
-Neurology, Pathology, nutrition, and preventative health maintenance are also covered.
+Finger Lakes School of Massage students will also learn about Neurology, Pathology, nutrition, and preventative health maintenance.
 Emphasis is given to the physiology of emotional experience and the role of the mind-body connection in chronic tension.

 Massage therapy can be a physically demanding profession due to factors such as repetitive motion, use of force, and awkward posture.
 This course discusses the application of proper body mechanics in order to prevent injury and increase efficiency.

 A massage chair is a useful tool for marketing at events such as festivals, or for offering on-site massage therapy.
 This course will discuss such opportunities in detail and how to maximize them, as well as teach students how to conduct a massage chair routine.

 Classes are offered throughout the program with the intention of teaching students the communication skills necessary for professional practice.
 Topics explored include ethics, professional boundaries, principles of clear communication, and the process of guiding clients through their emotions.